celestiaorg/blobstream-contracts/docs/fraud-proofs.md

 In order to prove an invalid transaction in the rollup, we need to prove the following:

-- Prove that that transaction was posted to Celestia
+- Prove that the transaction was posted to Celestia, and
-- Prove that the transaction is invalid: left to the rollup to define.
+- Prove that the transaction is invalid.
+This is left to the rollup to define.

 The first part, proving that the transaction was posted to Celestia, can be done in three steps: